k4ng/k-avatar/README.md

 Simple Element to make Gmail like text avatars for profile pictures.
 These avatars can be scaled up to any size.

+## Demo and API Docs
+For demo you can see here [view demo and api docs](https://k4ng.github.io/k-avatar/)

 ## How to install
 ```markdown
 bower install --save k-avatar